Strategic Learning and Trading in Broker-Mediated Markets: Numerical results

-Lastly, Figure \ref{fig:04_09} shows the four components of the trading strategy of the broker.
+Lastly, Figure \ref{fig:04_09} shows the components of the trading strategy of the broker.
 The main drivers are (i) inventory management (left panel), (ii) unwinding the uninformed order flow (third panel), and (iii) adjusting to the inventory level of the informed trader (fourth panel).
-In our simulation example, although the uninformed trading flow is profitable for the broker on average, the broker externalises part of it as seen from comparing third panel of Figure \ref{fig:04_09} and the path of $\xi$ in Figure \ref{fig:04_01}.
-In particular, externalisation becomes more aggressive near the terminal time $T$ to reduce inventory risks.
-The rest of the flow is internalised.
+When the broker is filtering from the informed trader's strategy, she includes an additional component $\gamma$, which is the informed trader's flows after removing his inventory risk aversion component.
+As shown in the figure, the effect of $\gamma$ is negligible compared to the other four components.
+This shows that after correctly estimating the signal, the broker does not externalise the informed trader's flow.

-Moreover, the last panel of Figure \ref{fig:04_09} and the last panel of Figure \ref{fig:04_01} show that the broker trades against the inventory level of the informed trader, in particular, she externalises a significant portion of the informed trading flow systematically.
-The second panel of Figure \ref{fig:04_09} shows the speculative component of the broker's strategy which employs the estimated signal $\hat{\alpha}$.
+Moreover, the last column of Figure \ref{fig:04_09} and the last panel of Figure \ref{fig:04_01} show that the broker trades against the inventory level of the informed trader, in particular, she externalises a significant portion of the informed trading flow systematically.
+The second column of Figure \ref{fig:04_09} shows the speculative component of the broker's strategy which employs the estimated signal $\hat{\alpha}$.
 Observe that $\hat{\alpha}$ does not contribute to the broker's strategy to the same extent as the other three components due to the poor estimation accuracy of the filter.
-Finally, the first panel of Figure \ref{fig:04_09} shows that the broker's strategy unwinds the accumulated inventory (see last panel of Figure \ref{fig:04_01}).
+On the other hand, the speculative component from exploiting $\hat{\alpha}^{\text{alt}}$ is more predominant than in the first strategy.